ArunHub/Q-A/react int.md

 --

 17. What is react
-18. Why react is fast , why not jquery if u change particalar dom ? => We don’t export as module or component to load async or different order https://codepen.io/gaearon/pen/RVKbvW?editors=1010 react with jquery and refer integrating other libs into react in reactjs.com
-When we refer a classname in common button n fed across dom , we will use queryselector and loop and attach methods but in react we can use react.createRef to reference to particular component only

 20. Why super(props)
 21. Inside form component there many input field components there, and submit btn so evnet handler available for submit btn only.
 a.
 How will you get each component value and submit it